rufuspollock/rufuspollock.com/content/post/2016-04-11-ill-fares-the-land-by-tony-judt.md

 > In a survey of English schoolboys taken in 1949, it was discovered that the more intelligent the boy the more likely he was to choose an interesting career at a reasonable wage over a job that would merely pay well.[^4] Today’s schoolchildren and college students can imagine little else but the search for a lucrative job.

 Data in footnote is interesting.
 TODO: dig this out.
-Reminds of reference in another book (which one!) about change in interests of Harvard MBA graduates between 1973 and 1983 from public service to personal money-making.
-[TODO: dig that out too!]
+Reminds of reference in another book (which one!) about change in interests of Harvard MBA graduates between 1973 and 1983 from public service to personal money-making. ~~[TODO: dig that out too!]~~ See http://rufuspollock.com/2008/08/29/money-has-grown-in-importance-to-us-freshmen-since-the-60s/

 [^4]: T. H. Marshall, Citizenship and Social Class (London: Pluto Press, 1991), p.
 48.